vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 import TabItem from '@theme/TabItem';

 # Transfers: Key-to-key and trading rewards
-You can use transfers to send assets to **another Vega key** or to a **reward pool** to fund trading rewards.
+Use transfers to send assets to **another Vega key** or to a **reward pool** to fund trading rewards.

-Key-to-key transfers can be one-off, or they can be set up to send assets repeatedly, for as long as the key sending the assets has enough money to keep the transfers funded and to pay the fees.
+Key-to-key transfers can be one-off, or they can be set up to send assets repeatedly, for as long as the key sending the assets has enough money to keep the transfers funded and fees paid.

-Transfers to fund reward pools can only be recurring, though they can be set up to limit for how long they supply a reward pool, or can be cancelled.
+Transfers to fund reward pools can only be recurring, though they can be set up to limit for how long they supply a reward pool, or be cancelled.

 ### Requirements
-To set up a transfer, you'll need:
-* **Enough of the asset** to transfer the nominated amount and pay the transfer fee for each transfer, otherwise the transfer will be cancelled
+* **Enough of the asset** to transfer and pay the transfer fee each time
-* **Vega public key** that the assets are coming from.
-You must use the **same key pair** to sign the transaction, because the funds have to come from a key you control
+* **Vega public key** the assets are sent from.
+The **same key pair** must sign the transaction
-* **Public key or [account type](../grpc/vega/vega.proto.mdx#accounttype)** (either the number or `ACCOUNT_TYPE_.."`) that the assets are going to)
+* **Public key or [account type](../grpc/vega/vega.proto.mdx#accounttype)** the assets are going to.
+(Either the number or `ACCOUNT_TYPE_.."`)
-* **[Asset ID](../graphql/queries/assets-connection.mdx)** for the asset you want to transfer
+* **[Asset ID](../graphql/queries/assets-connection.mdx)** for the asset to transfer
-* **Transfer amount**, which must be written with no decimal point, but include all decimal places.
-The amount in the below examples is based on an 18 decimal point asset, and so these transfers would allot 1 tVEGA for transferring
+* **Transfer amount**.
+It must be written with no decimal point, but include all decimal places.
+Note: The amount in the below examples is based on an 18 decimal point asset, and so these would transfer 1 tVEGA

 ## Key-to-key transfers
 A key-to-key transfer allows you to transfer assets between two Vega keys.
 You'll need enough of the asset to transfer the nominated amount, as well as enough to pay the transfer fee.

 ### One-off transfer to Vega key
-You can set a **delivery date/time** for when the transfer arrives with the recipient account.
-The `deliverOn` field sets whether the transfer is delivered immediately or at a predetermined date/time.

-`deliverOn` only accepts Unix time in seconds.
+Use `deliverOn` to set a **delivery date/time** for when the transfer arrives with the recipient account. `deliverOn` only accepts Unix time in seconds.
 Setting it to 0 means the transfer will be completed immediately.
-Note: when you delay a transfer, the amount leaves your account but is not delivered until the date/time you chose.
+Note: when you delay a transfer, the amount leaves your account immediately but is not delivered until the date/time you chose.

-A one-off transfer cannot be cancelled, regardless of when the transfer is scheduled to arrive.
+A one-off transfer **cannot be cancelled** by you, regardless of when the transfer is scheduled to arrive.
+If you do not have enough of the asset to cover the amount and the fees, it will be automatically cancelled.

 <Tabs groupId="KeytoKeytransferOnce">
 <TabItem value="KeytoKeytransferOnceLinuxcmd" label="Linux / OSX command line example">